matthiasschaub/hoon-school/notes/lesson-2.md

 : bartis produces a gate (function)
 : `|=  [a=@ b=@]  %-  add   :-  a  b`

-`/+`
-: fasls loads a library
-: import the contents of a file in the `/lib` directory

 ## Concepts

 ### Regular (Tall and Wide) and Irregular Forms